Telos4/GGJ2018/README.md

 # Instructions:
+- Set up the circuit as in the article from the 'Make' (see below)
+- Flash the firmware in the teensy/ subdirectory using the Arduino IDE with the teensy plugin installed
+- Add the appropriate serial port for communication with the teensy to the osziparams.txt file
-- To start the game use: python3 pong.py
+- To start the game use: python3 src/pong.py

 # References: